bepasty/bepasty-server/docs/source/quickstart.rst

 When setting up permissions and giving out login secrets, carefully think about whom you give which permissions, especially when setting up the ``DEFAULT_PERMISSIONS`` (which apply to not-logged-in users).

-Here is the documentation straight from its config:
+Here are the default configurations and their supporting details:

 .. automodule:: bepasty.config
    :members: